 Separation of powers

-Thailand’s judiciary is divided into the Constitutional Court, courts of justice, the administrative court and military court.
+Thailand’s judiciary is divided into the Constitutional Court, the Courts of Justice, the Administrative Court and the Military Court.
 Aside from the Constitutional Court, each branch has an appeals court and a supreme court.
-Thailand’s monarchy cannot be judged by a court.
-Since 1997, there have been several “independent” monitoring organizations.
-The judicial branch and independent agencies have been extremely politicized and (since the 2006 coup) perceived as tools of the arch-royalists.
+Members of Thailand’s monarchy cannot be judged in court.
+Since 1997, several “independent” monitoring organizations have overseen the judicial system.
+The judicial system and the independent agencies have been extremely politicized, and have been widely perceived as tools of arch-royalists since the 2006 coup.
 Since 2006, they have consistently ruled in favor of traditional (pro-monarchical) interests.
-Current judges on Thailand’s Constitutional Court were nominated by the junta (2014 – 2019).
-The Constitutional Court has appeared partisan; in 2019, it dissolved the pro-Thaksin Thai Raksa Chart party and disqualified leading opposition leader Thanathorn Jungroongruangkit as an elected member of parliament.
+The judges currently serving on Thailand’s Constitutional Court were nominated by the junta (2014 – 2019).
+The Constitutional Court has appeared partisan, as seen in its recent history.
+In 2019, it dissolved the pro-Thaksin Thai Raksa Chart party and disqualified opposition leader Thanathorn Jungroongruangkit as an elected member of parliament.
 In early 2020, it dissolved the Future Forward Party, of which Thanathorn had been party leader.
-In late 2020, it was ruled that Prime Minister Prayuth did not violate the law by residing in military housing, despite his retirement from military service.
-In 2022, it ruled that Prayuth had to follow the 2017 constitution and serve only eight years as prime minister, but that his tenure began when that constitution was promulgated (in 2017) meaning that Prayuth could continue serving until 2025.
+In late 2020, it ruled that Prime Minister Prayuth had not violated the law by residing in military housing, despite his retirement from military service.
+In 2022, it ruled that Prayuth had to follow the 2017 constitution and serve only eight years as prime minister, but that his tenure began when that constitution was promulgated (in 2017), meaning that Prayuth could continue as prime minister.
+Following the 2023 election victory of the progressive Move Forward Party (Future Forward’s reincarnation), the Constitutional Court suspended party leader Pita Limjaroenrat in July.
+Then, in August 2024, the court dissolved Move Forward and dismissed Pheu Thai Party (PTP) Prime Minister Srettha Thavisin for ethics violations.
 Military courts have been regularly used since the 2006 coup to stifle and punish political dissent.
-Administrative courts, however, have appeared to be more impartial and less subject to political biases.
+However, the administrative courts have appeared to be more impartial and less subject to political biases.

 Independent judiciary